ethercrab-rs/ethercrab/NOTES.md

 >
 > `defmt` needs linker hax to compile for linux targets, and doesn't compile for windows, mac, ios
 > targets at all

+# EEPROM read abstraction

+EEPROM is word-based, but I want to read bytes so let's make an abstraction:

+- EEPROM section iterator
+- Start address as u16
+- Length limit
+- next().await gives me a byte at a time
+  - Read 4/8 byte chunk, split off the first element until error, then increment address by chunk len / 2 and read another chunk
+- skip(n) takes number of BYTES to skip
+  - next u16 read address = current byte address / 2
+  - replace chunk
+  - if n is odd, call next() once to discard initial byte
+- take_vec()
+  - while vec can be pushed AND address is less than start + len, next().await
+  - return vec on push error
+  - Can be optimised with chunked pushes:
+    - Read chunk, increment byte counter by chunk len, address by chunk len /2
+    - Check remaining bytes in section and clip chunk
+    - If chunk len is 0, return buffer, else:
+    - Write chunk into return buffer
+      - If write fails,
+        - If we have space left, push partial chunk
+        - Return buffer